Richland, Washington: Government

 The city of Richland is a full-service city providing police services, fire protection, water utility services, solid waste services, electric utilities, parks and recreational facilities and services, maintenance of city streets and public facilities, and full library services featuring a state-of-the-art library operated by the city.
 The city pursues community and economic development and offers housing assistance.

 The Richland Community Center is adjacent to Howard Amon Park, on the east side of the Columbia River.
 The building was designed by ARC Architects of Seattle, Washington.
 Many of its rooms have views of the park and Columbia River, which make it a venue for weddings and receptions, family reunions, birthday parties, business, and community meetings.
 The rooms are also used for a variety of general education and personal enrichment classes including courses in computer/technology, health & fitness, dance, arts & crafts, dog training, home & gardening, language lessons, and martial arts.
 The Community Center also serves as a gathering place for group recreation and gaming: cribbage, pinochle, bridge, pool, dominoes, and a host of other social activities are available to the public at large.

-More recently, the Richland Community Center has hosted a number of important civic events including the Green Living Awards and the Fall Carnival.
+More recently, the Richland Community Center has hosted several important civic events including the Green Living Awards and the Fall Carnival.

-As of 2016 the city was planning to rebuild its current city hall to across Jadwin Avenue into the parking lot of the United States Federal courthouse.
+As of 2016, the city was planning to rebuild its current city hall across Jadwin Avenue into the parking lot of the United States Federal Courthouse.
 This decision also includes moving the fire station, which is currently across George Washington Way, to the current site of city hall.
 The current city hall would be sold to eligible businesses.

 Police services

-The City of Richland Police Department comprises approximately 58 commissioned police officers and 15 support staff.
+The City of Richland Police Department is composed of approximately 58 commissioned police officers and 15 support staff.

 Economy

 Technology

-After the end of World War II Richland continued to be a center of production and research into nuclear energy and related technology.
+After the end of World War II, Richland continued to be a center of production and research into nuclear energy and related technology.

 It has been the home of Pacific Northwest National Laboratory (PNNL) since 1965.
 One of the two Laser Interferometer Gravitational-Wave Observatory sites is located immediately north of Richland.
-Numerous smaller high technology business and expert consultants have grown up around the Richland technology center as well.
+Numerous smaller high technology business and expert consultants have grown up around the Richland Technology Center as well.